awzhao1/event-analytics-api/README.md

 ## Docker Setup
 ## Environment Variables
-create a `.env` file in the root of the project:
+Create a `.env` file in the root of the project:
 ```
 # Main DB
 DATABASE_URL=postgresql+psycopg2://postgres:postgres@db:5432/event_analytics
 ```
+Note that this is different from the local `.env` file
 ### Build and run the app
 ```
 docker compose up --build